pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --John Gall

 "...the necessity of a New Breed of Systems-student--one who, having absorbed the Axioms here collected and, more importantly, the *spirit* infusing them, can progress beyond technology to the kind of wisdom the world needs.
 The world already suffers from too many experts.
 They tell us more than we need to know or dare to ask about ingenious machines, fusion bombs, and management science.
 What we really need to know is much more subtle.<br/>
 &emsp;&emsp;&emsp;We need to know if setting up Management by Objectives in the Universities will bring on another Dark Age; if placing a microphone in the Oval Office can bring down the government; if permitting men and women everywhere the freedom to choose their own way of life and to make their own decisions can lead to a better world.
 For such questions your run-of-the-mill expert is of little value.
-What is required is a special, elusive talent, really an intuition--a feel for the wild, wierd, wonderful, and paradoxical ways of Large Systems.
+What is required is a special, elusive talent, really an intuition--a feel for the wild, weird, wonderful, and paradoxical ways of Large Systems.
 We offer no formula for recognizing or cultivating such a talent.
 But we suggest that its possessor will, more likely than not, have cut his/her eyeteeth on the Axioms of General Systemantics."
 --John Gall

 <a class="anchor" id="systemantics"></a>